CraftyOstrich/ABM-Cloud-test-project/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.0.2.

+## Description

+A page for displaying users with the ability to edit and delete existing ones, add new users.
+User table contains fields id, name and email.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.